mshish/family_calendar_sync/README.md

 ### Service

-There's a `family_calendar_sync` service.
+The component creates a `family_calendar_sync` service.
 This is what you would use in an automation to have them stay in sync.
 In the automation, you can specify how frequently the sync occurs.

 #### Example Automation